Valerie Steele on Why Paris Won’t Ever Be Dethroned as the Capital of Fashion

 VS: Thank you.

 This interview—which concludes Season 1 of Time Sensitive—was recorded in The Slowdown’s New York City studio on July 31, 2019.
-The transcript has been edited and slightly condensed for clarity.
+The transcript has been slightly condensed and edited for clarity.
+This episode was produced by our director of strategy and operations, Emily Queen, and sound engineer Pat McCusker.
 Special thanks to our spring and summer interns Lynn Kim, Michelle Erdenesanaa, and Gabriella Sanchez-Corea.